JulianCohan/github-code-finder-web/GETTING_STARTED.md

 3. **API Integration**: Study how `search-code.js` connects to the GitHub API
 4. **Authentication**: Understand how user login works in `auth.js`
 5. **Database**: See how data is stored and retrieved in `firebase.js`

-## Running in Mock Mode

-If you don't have a GitHub token yet, or want to test without using API limits:

-- The app will automatically use mock data if no GitHub token is provided
-- This is perfect for learning how the app works without worrying about API limits

 ## Troubleshooting